ontop/ontop-tutorial/dremio/README.md

 <img src="img/postgres-tables.png" width="600"/>

-Save the tables as datasets into *integrated-university-data* space as follows:
+We add the table *course-registration* as dataset into *integrated-university-data*.
+We rename it to *uni1-registration*.

 <img src="img/postgres-uni1-registration-dataset.png" width="600"/>